Constitution of India: Appointment of governors

-Creation of States
+Creation of states

-Perhaps the most direct power over the States is the Union's ability to unilaterally create new states out of territories or existing states and to modify and diminish the boundaries of existing states.
+Perhaps the most direct power over the states is the Union's ability to unilaterally create new states out of territories or existing states and to modify and diminish the boundaries of existing states.
 To do so, Parliament must pass a simple law with no supermajority requirements.
-The States involved do not have a say on the outcome but the State Legislature must be asked to comment.
+The states involved do not have a say on the outcome but the state legislature must be asked to comment.
 The most recent state to be created was Telangana in 2014.
 More recently, Ladakh was created as a new Union Territory after being split off from Jammu and Kashmir in 2019, and Daman and Diu and Dadra and Nagar Haveli were combined into a single Union Territory in 2020.
-The former was particularly controversial.
-Jammu and Kashmir was a full state, and the legislation creating Ladakh stripped the area of its status as a state and downgraded it to a Union Territory, allowing the Union Government to directly control it.
-This required no input from Jammu and Kashmir.

-Federalism and the Courts
+Federalism and the courts

 While the states have separate legislative and executive branches, they share the judiciary with the Union government.
 This is different from other federal court systems, such as the United States, where state courts mainly apply state law and federal courts mainly apply federal law.
 Under the Indian constitution, the High Courts of the States are directly constituted by the national constitution.
 The constitution also allows states to set up lower courts under and controlled by the state's High Court.
 Cases heard at or appealed to the High Courts can be furter appealed to the Supreme Court of India in some cases.
 All cases, whether dealing with federal or state laws, move up the same judicial hierarchy, creating a system sometimes termed integrated federalism.